 In this Guide, you’ll find all the information about making a mortgage application with a low income, plus links to other useful Guides to help you with your mortgage application.

 Yes, it's definitely possible to get a mortgage even if you have a low income.
 It's harder, but not impossible.
-Different mortgage companies have their own criteria for lending.
+Lenders all have their own criteria for lending.
 The type of mortgage you're getting and how much you want to borrow will also determine whether you get accepted.

 As part of your mortgage application, they’ll examine your total budget and the size of the mortgage you want, to check if you can cover: